zzw890827/aws-sap-questions/第2套/README.md

     </details>

-28. A company has been using a third-party provider for its content delivery network and recently decided to switch to Amazon CloudFront the Development team wants to maximize performance for the global user base.
+28. A company has been using a third-party provider for its content delivery network and recently decided to switch to Amazon CloudFront.
+The Development team wants to maximize performance for the global user base.
 The company uses a content management system (CMS) that serves both static and dynamic content.
-The CMS is both md an Application Load Balancer (ALB) which is set as the default origin for the distribution.
-Static assets are sewed from an Amazon S3 bucket.
-The Origin Access Identity (OAI) was created property d the S3 bucket policy has been updated to allow the `GetObject` action from the OAI, but static assets are receiving a 404 error.
+The CMS is behind an Application Load Balancer (ALB) which is set as the default origin for the distribution.
+Static assets are served from an Amazon S3 bucket.
+The Origin Access Identity (OAI) was created property and the S3 bucket policy has been updated to allow the `GetObject` action from the OAI, but static assets are receiving a 404 error.
 Which combination of steps should the Solutions Architect take to fix the error?
 (Select TWO.)
     - [ ] A. Add another origin to the CloudFront distribution for the static assets.
-    - [ ] B. Add a path based rule to the ALB to forward requests for the static assets.
+    - [ ] B. Add a path-based rule to the ALB to forward requests for the static assets.
     - [ ] C. Add an RTMP distribution to allow caching of both static and dynamic content.
     - [ ] D. Add a behavior to the CloudFront distribution for the path pattern and the origin of the static assets.
     - [ ] E. Add a host header condition to the ALB listener and forward the header from CloudFront to add traffic to the allow list.